Polyendocrine metabolic ovarian syndrome: Mechanism

 Hormonal disruption: Increased gonadotropin-releasing hormone (GnRH) pulse frequency raises levels of luteinizing hormone (LH), which stimulates ovarian follicles to produce more androgens.
-Excess androgens slow follicle development, leading to accumulation of small follicles that produce anti-Müllerian hormone (AMH), increasing testosterone levels.
+Excess androgens slow follicle development, leading to the accumulation of small follicles that produce anti-Müllerian hormone (AMH), increasing testosterone levels.
 Insulin resistance raises blood sugar and insulin levels, lowering sex hormone-binding globulin (SHBG), which further raises testosterone levels.
 Insulin also enhances the effect of LH on androgen production.

-PCOS involves both hormonal and metabolic changes.
-Women with PCOS often have higher levels of androgens, mainly produced by the ovaries, as part of a disrupted hypothalamus–pituitary–ovarian axis.
+PMOS involves both hormonal and metabolic changes.
+Women with PMOS often have higher levels of androgens, mainly produced by the ovaries, as part of a disrupted hypothalamus–pituitary–ovarian axis.
 In the brain, the hypothalamus sends out gonadotropin-releasing hormone (GnRH) pulses with higher frequency.
 This raises luteinising hormone (LH), while follicle-stimulating hormone (FSH) stays the same or is slightly lower.
 The higher LH stimulates theca cells in the ovary to produce more androgens.

 The disrupted hormonal environment, including high levels of androgens, suppresses the growth and development of ovarian follicles ("cysts").
 This leads to an accumulation of many small follicles, a feature referred to as polycystic ovarian morphology.
 The lack of ovarian follicle development also leads to a reduction in ovulation.
 Granulosa cells in these small follicles produce high levels of anti-Müllerian hormone, which reduces the conversion of testosterone to oestradiol (oestrogen).

-Metabolic changes are common in PCOS.
+Metabolic changes are common in PMOS.
 Many women develop insulin resistance, which causes the pancreas to produce extra insulin.
 High insulin levels reduce liver production of sex hormone-binding globulin (SHBG), increasing free circulating androgens.
 Low-grade inflammation can worsen insulin resistance, creating a reinforcing loop between metabolic and reproductive disturbances.
-Insulin resistance is present not only in overweight women with PCOS, but also in lean women; however, obesity makes it worse.
+Insulin resistance is not present only in overweight women with PMOS, but obesity makes it worse.

-PCOS is associated with cardiovascular and liver dysfunction.
-For instance, women with PCOS can have coronary and aortic calcification.
-Obesity, impaired glucose metabolism and excess androgens are all risk factors for liver dysfunction (MASLD).
+PMOS is associated with cardiovascular and liver dysfunction.
+For instance, women with PMOS can have coronary and aortic calcification.
+Obesity, impaired glucose metabolism, and excess androgens are all risk factors for liver dysfunction (MASLD).

 Diagnosis

 Diagnostic criteria

-Different criteria are used for diagnosing PCOS, but the (revised) Rotterdam criteria are recommended by clinical guidelines.
-According to these criteria, an adult woman is diagnosed with PCOS if she meets two out of the following three:
+Different criteria are used for diagnosing PMOS, but the (revised) Rotterdam criteria are recommended by clinical guidelines.
+According to these criteria, an adult woman is diagnosed with PMOS if she meets two out of the following three: